htjb/margarine/README.rst

 feasible given a set of samples from an MCMC or nested sampling run.

-An example of how to use the code can be found on the github in the jupyter notebook `notebook/Tutorial.ipynb`, alternatively in the compiled documentation or at
+An example of how to use the code can be found on the github in the jupyter notebook `notebook/Tutorial.ipynb` or alternatively at `here <https://mybinder.org/v2/gh/htjb/margarine/7f55f9a9d3f3adb2356cb94b32c599caac8ea1ef?urlpath=lab%2Ftree%2Fnotebook%2FTutorial.ipynb>`_.
-`here <https://mybinder.org/v2/gh/htjb/margarine/7f55f9a9d3f3adb2356cb94b32c599caac8ea1ef?urlpath=lab%2Ftree%2Fnotebook%2FTutorial.ipynb>`_.

 Documentation